-After 4 weeks from the last dose of radium-223 dichloride/placebo, you will have to come to the clinic.
-This visit includes a blood draw, scans of your chest, abdomen, pelvis, and bones, electrocardiogram (test to evaluate the electrical rhythm of your heart) review your pain medication diary and questionnaires.
+After 4 weeks from the last dose of radium-223 dichloride/placebo, you will have to come to the clinic for the end of treatment visit.
+This visit includes a blood draw, scans of your chest, abdomen, pelvis, and bones, review your pain medication diary and questionnaires.